| For the right side driveshaft, this was

 supporting the shaft, in perfect alignment with the differential.

-- You can tell when the shaft is in far enough by using the
+The shaft will slide in much more easily now.
+You can tell when the shaft is in far enough by using the

 dog-ear bolts.
 The dog-ear end must be completely within the